36 Questions To Fall in Love went viral, but does it work?

 WHO CREATED THIS TOOL?

 Dr. John Gottman and Julie Gottman.
-Dr. John Gottman is a clinical psychologist who has completed more than 40 years of research on relationships and couples.
+Dr. John Gottman is a clinical psychologist who has completed more than 40 years of research on couples.
 Dr. Julie Gottman is a clinical psychologist who has been practicing these techniques with couples in various settings.

 From Conflict to Connection (Part I) (workshop access in-person and online)